Thoko14/proptagon/data/docs/archive/IMPLEMENTATION_VERIFICATION.md

 ## Conclusion

-The PropBase Grow module implementation has been thoroughly verified and meets all requirements with high quality.
+The Proptagon Grow module implementation has been thoroughly verified and meets all requirements with high quality.
 The system is ready for production use and provides a solid foundation for future enhancements.

 **Verification Status: ✅ COMPLETE AND VERIFIED**